 Following his service as Mayor, Dan was elected in 2004 to the North Shore Water Reclamation District (formerly known as the North Shore Sanitary District) and served as President for over a decade.
 Respected for his wit and intelligence, Dan was known to say that in this capacity “I deal with the effluent of the affluent.”
 While some might slow down in their “sunset years,” Dan remained active on the District Board, as well as serving on the American Legion Board, the Highland Park Health Care Foundation Board, and the Rotary Club of Highland Park/Highwood.

 Dan is survived by Rhoda, his wife of almost 39 years.
 Between the two of them they have five sons.
 He was a mentor, friend, and colleague to all who came to know him.
 He leaves behind a legacy of community and public service accomplishments and will be truly missed.

 City flags will be flown at half-staff in memory of former Mayor Dan Pierce and will remain lowered until Tuesday morning.
 A public memorial service in celebration of Dan’s life will be held on Sunday, May 17 at 10 AM at Congregation Makom Solel Lakeside, located at 1301 Clavey Road in Highland Park.
-The reception will be held following the service from 11:30 AM - 1:30 PM at the Northmoor Country Club at 820 Edgewood Road in Highland Park.
 For those who wish to make a donation in memory of Dan, the family has suggested local charities The Highland Park Community Foundation or The Rotary Club of Highland Park/Highwood.